Lith1um/Cook./README.md

 - stepped form for uploading recipes
 - place user auth into 'profile' section of main nav
   - verify email functionality
-- rework for anon auth when loading the app if no user and disable features that require a user account
+- rework to disable features that require a user account unless signed in
+- search functionality for recipes